Clean The LibraryShelf finder & guide · unofficial

 What roles should a Clean The Library squad use?

-A sort specialist who works the hub pile with Assemble and Sort, a courier who carries grouped stacks and owns the carry keys, and at three or more players an Insight auditor who checks finished shelves for one misplaced spine.
+A sort specialist who works the hub pile and groups books by destination shelf, a courier who carries the grouped stacks, and at three or more players a checker who re-reads the spines on finished shelves for one misplaced title.

 How do two players split Clean The Library?

-One player stays on a single hub pile and colour-groups books, the other carries the grouped stacks to shelves.
+One player stays on a single hub pile and groups books by destination shelf, the other carries the grouped stacks to shelves.
 Keep exactly one drop pile near the entrance so the courier never walks to a scattered pile.

 Should everyone grab books at once?